aesara-devs/aesara/doc/extending/optimization.rst

 .. note::

-   The optimization tag `cxx_only` is used for optimizations that insert Ops which have no Python implementation (so they only have C code).
+   The optimization tag ``cxx_only`` is used for optimizations that insert :class:`Op`\s which have no Python implementation (so they only have C code).
    Optimizations with this tag are skipped when there is no C++ compiler available.

-Global and local optimizations
+Global and Local Optimizations
 ==============================

 First, let's lay out the way optimizations work in Aesara.
 There are two types of optimizations: *global* optimizations and *local* optimizations.
-A global optimization takes a ``FunctionGraph`` object (a FunctionGraph is a wrapper around a whole computation graph, you can see its :class:`documentation <FunctionGraph>` for more details) and navigates through it in a suitable way, replacing some Variables by others in the process.
-A local optimization, on the other hand, is defined as a function on a *single* :ref:`apply` node and must return either ``False`` (to mean that nothing is to be done) or a list of new Variables that we would like to replace the node's outputs with.
+A global optimization takes a :class:`FunctionGraph` object (see its :doc:`documentation </library/graph/fgraph>` for more details) and navigates through it in a suitable way, replacing some :class:`Variable`\s by others in the process.
+A local optimization, on the other hand, is defined as a function on a *single* :ref:`apply` node and must return either ``False`` (to mean that nothing is to be done) or a list of new :class:`Variable`\s that we would like to replace the node's outputs with.
 A :ref:`navigator` is a special kind of global optimization which navigates the computation graph in some fashion (in topological order, reverse-topological order, random